HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 {% include signature-support.md %}

-Some data consumers may require that the data they receive are signed.
+Some   Data Consumer  s may require that the data they receive are signed.
 When signatures are required on the returned results, the following general rules apply:

 {% include human-signature.md %}
 {% include system-signature.md %}